dcowen91/home/src/posts/gold_cup_2019.md

 id: "8"
 ---

 Last week, The US Men’s National Soccer Team lost to Mexico in the Gold Cup Final.
 It was ultimately a meaningless game in a meaningless tournament.
 It doesn't affect World Cup qualifying at all, and the Gold Cup being played every two years doesn’t lend it much prestige.
 Nonetheless, this tournament was a great moment in the development of this US squad, and it revealed a lot about the roster.
 Coming into the tournament, the US looked pitiful.
-The lost a friendly to Venezuela 3-0, lost 1-0 to Jamaica before that, and didn’t show any heart in either of those defeats.
+They lost a friendly to Venezuela 3-0, lost 1-0 to Jamaica before that, and didn’t show any heart in either of those defeats.
 The US reaching the final in the Gold Cup, normally a given, seemed out of reach for this generation.
 A group with a few stars but not enough talent elsewhere on the field.
 However, the team came together and played good football, and in the process restored some credibility to a national team that has looked lost at sea for years.
 Here are my thoughts on each of the players who played significant minutes for the US at the Gold Cup.

 ### Goalkeeper